 At least two test piles shall be driven at the first pier / abutment piled and at least one test pile at each subsequent abutment or pier.
-The dynamic analysis, which shall comply with the requirements of MRTS68 is required to demonstrate that:
+The dynamic analysis, which shall comply with the requirements of MRTS68 Dynamic Testing of Piles is required to demonstrate that:

-- a) the pile capacity has been achieved - b) the pile has not been damaged - c) the tension wave stresses in the pile are less than 0.6 times the initial prestress in the pile, and - d) the Pile Monitoring results and the dynamic analysis results correlate.
+- a) the pile capacity has been achieved - b) the pile has not been damaged - c) the specified tension and compression wave stresses in the pile are not exceeded in the pile, and - d) the pile monitoring results and the dynamic analysis results correlate.

-Generally the same hammer as used for a test pile shall be used for normal production piles.
+Generally, the same hammer as used for a test pile shall be used for normal production piles.
 Where a hammer change is required a further test pile shall be driven for each change in hammer.
-Prior to approval of an alternative hammer (or any hammer other than a Conforming hammer), the Administrator shall obtain from the contractor a table of revised sets for the pile driving using the Alternative hammer (Clause 3 of Annexure MRTS65.1).
+Prior to approval of an alternative hammer (or any hammer other than a Conforming hammer), the Administrator shall obtain from the Contractor a table of revised sets for the pile driving using the Alternative hammer (Clause 3 of Annexure MRTS65.1).